LASER DENTISTRY NEAR ME

 Laser procedures can make dental treatments more comfortable, cost-effective, and efficient.
-Laser procedures are approved by the US Food and Drug Administration (FDA) as dental treatments for a number of dental conditions.
+Laser procedures are approved by the US Food and Drug Administration (FDA) as dental treatments for several dental conditions.

 How Are Laser Treatments Performed?

 Hard tissue procedures include:

-- Tooth sensitivity treatment: treatment of a tooth with high sensitivity to cold and hot with dental lasers that seal tubules in the root of the tooth.
+- Tooth sensitivity treatment: treatment of a tooth with high sensitivity to cold and hot with dental lasers that seal tubules in the tooth’s root.

-- Dental fillings and tooth preparations: during tooth preparations and dental filling procedures, dental lasers can be used to kill bacteria in a cavity, this would improve the oral health of the tooth.
-During laser treatments, both traditional dental drills and local anesthesia are not needed.
+- Dental fillings and tooth preparations: during tooth preparations and dental filling procedures, dental lasers can be used to kill bacteria in a cavity; this would improve the oral health of the tooth.
+Traditional dental drills and local anesthesia are unnecessary during laser treatments.

-- Cavity detection: dental lasers can be used to detect an early incidence of cavities due to their high precision.
+- Cavity detection: dental lasers can detect an early incidence of cavities due to their high precision.

 Soft tissue procedures include:

 - Soft tissue folds removal: dental lasers can be used to remove soft tissue folds from dentures without sutures, pain, and

 - Frenula treatment: some patients have tight or restricted frenula (the muscle or fold of skin beneath the tongue).
 Such people may benefit from laser treatment due to its high accuracy and precision.
 This also applies to children whose tight frenula have caused them to have a speech impediment, to have difficulty breastfeeding, or to be tongue-tied.

 - Crown lengthening: laser procedures can be used to reshape gums and jawbones as well for crown lengthening, and they can do so in the least invasive manner for a healthier tooth structure.

 - Gummy smile treatment: patients who need to reshape gum tissue that causes a gummy smile can also benefit from dental lasers.
 A Gummy smile is when the gum tissues cover much of the tooth.